mandrasch/ddev-pull-wp-scripts/README.md

 # ddev pull wp scripts

-*Keep calm and pull your site.* 🧘
+🧘&nbsp; *Keep calm and pull your site.* 🧘

 Open collection of DDEV pull scripts for happy local WordPress development.
-Pull in the latest site content to your local development enviroment for peaceful and safe testing.
+Pull in the latest site content to your dev laptop for local testing and development.

 Requires at least [DDEV 1.18.2](https://github.com/drud/ddev/releases/tag/v1.18.2), Status: Work in Progress

 ## Scripts

-- `ddev pull ssh` 👉  pull site via SSH
+- ⚡️&nbsp; `ddev pull ssh` - *pull site with just one command*<br>
-- `ddev pull backup` 👉  import a BackWpUp .zip-file
+- 💾 &nbsp; `ddev pull backup` - *download and import a BackWpUp .zip-file*

 Screencasts: *coming soon*